Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2021 » Lecture Exam 1

 A back wallofthe right ventricle.

-B roof of the leftventricle.
+B back wall of the left ventricle.

-C floor of the leftatrium.
+C floor of the rightatrium.